Subscribe to the CT4F Newsletter to stay informed!

 These organizations represent tens of thousands of practitioners who follow the evidence.
 The science isn't unsettled.
 It's clear.
 "Conversion therapy" doesn't work, and it causes significant harm, including depression, anxiety, substance abuse, and dramatically increased suicide risk.

 Yes, the medical field has been wrong before.
 That's exactly why we now have rigorous research standards, peer review, and professional ethics.
-ADF/the defense wants you to doubt all expertise so you'll trust them instead—even though they're not offering science.
+ADF wants you to doubt all expertise so you'll trust them instead, even though they're not offering science.
 They're offering ideology packaged as medicine.

 MYTH #5: